graefchen/y/docs/impl/readme.md

 ### Optimisation

 - Instead of using `switch` use a `table`([ref](https://www.jmeiners.com/lc3-vm/#:op-table))
-- Using an Register VM instead of Stack VM
+- Using an Register VM instead of Stack VM (currently Stack VM)
 - Use multiple different opcodes for `integers` and `floats`
-  - when in an example an integer and an float are present -> caset integer into float
+  - when in an example an integer and an float are present -> cast integer into float

 ## Further Ideas and Research: